Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ### Creation with POST

 When invoking the API using the POST HTTP method, the service will always attempt to create a new simulation.
-Since the service allows to create only one simulation, retrying the request will result in errors after the first request has been successfully completed.
+The service allows to create multiple simulation but there can only be one running simulation.
+Retrying the request to create a new running simulation will result in errors after the first request has been successfully completed.

 ```